 Note: Remember to change the settings whenever you connect the mono microphone; otherwise, you won’t be able to record anything.

 Make Some Space in the Computer

-- First of all, go to “This PC” or “My Computer.”
-Here you will find all the drives connected to your computer system.
+- First, go to “This PC” or “My Computer.”
+Here, you will find all the drives connected to your computer system.

 - Now select the drive in which you have installed Audacity.
 Right-click on it and go to “Properties.”

 - A new tab will open; here, you will see how much storage is used and how much is left.